Contact Us

 Applying Power and Relaxing the Recovery

-The key to keeping your stroke rate reasonable while increasing intensity is applying good power at the beginning of the stroke (the drive) and keeping your recovery under control.
-During the drive, be efficient with your power by engaging your legs at the start, then swinging the back, and then following through with your arms.
+For rowing: be efficient with your power by engaging your legs at the start of the drive, then swinging the back, and then following through with your arms.
 On the recovery, don’t rush as you slide toward the handle for your next stroke.
 It’s called “recovery” for a reason!
 Overall, your drive-recovery ratio should be 1:2.
 In other words, your recovery should take twice as long as your drive.
-Review our Technique video if needed, and be sure to check out our video on Rowing with Greater Intensity.

 How to Start

-Before trying these examples, please read our liability disclaimer.
+Before trying these examples, please read our liability disclaimer

 A good way to start rowing harder is to incorporate short bursts of power into an easier workout.
 Here are some examples: